 Where we have collected information directly from you it will usually be obvious what this is, as you will have given it to us.
 This might not be the case where we have used cookies to collect information from your computer or portable device.
+We do not store credit card details for customers using the PayPal service.
 Please see the National Pharmacy Association’s cookies policy for more information.

 We may also record and monitor calls and emails or other communications in accordance with UK law.